 (a) Unbundled pricing is a pricing method that disaggregates the price for retail, network, metering and other charges.

-(b) Large sites will generally use a simplified quotation process for unbundled pricing to purchase electricity.
+(b) Large sites will use a quotation process for unbundled pricing to purchase electricity.

 (c) During a quotation process, the contractors shall quote rates as per the unbundled pricing method.